sabifo4/PhyloPhysalia24/PhylogenyInference/README.md

 echo Start job for chain 1 under and PI process $pid > log_pb_prot_catgtr_chain$i"_PID.txt"
 ```

 As you can see, by typing the `&` at the end of the command that runs `PhyloBayes`, you can now keep using the terminal while the Bayesian program is running on the background!
-These analyses are not as quick as those run under a ML-based approach like yesterday (they can take from hours to months, even longer sometimes, to reach convergence), and so we will be using the output files that we have already generated to continue the practical.
+These analyses are not as quick as those you ran yesterday under a ML-based approach like (they can take from hours to months [even much longer sometimes] to reach convergence), and so we will be using the output files that we have already generated to continue the practical.

-If you were to run these analyses, however, you could use the code snippet below -- **please do not run the code below on the server because, if we all do this, we may collapse it!**
+If you were to run these analyses on your own, however, you could use the code snippet below -- **please do not run the code below on the server because, if we all do this, we may collapse it!**

 ```sh
 # Run from `mpi-pb`